 Because we use many different kinds of plants to create bonsai trees, there are many different problems to watch for.
 Any site about bonsai plant care is not complete without this discussion.

 The biggest problem is: not all of them are susceptible to the same diseases and insects.

-Juniper bonsai trees - such as this cascade by Ed Trout, Ft.
-Lauderdale, FL -are susceptible to red spider mites.
+Juniper bonsai trees - such as this cascade by Ed Trout are susceptible to red spider mites.

 than bad.
 If you don't know, never spray pesticides first.

 We often assume mites only attack our juniper bonsai, not so!
 I have seen them on everything from regular house plants to trees in the yard.